|Output wavelength||1280 nm|

 Removing the complexities of traditional ultrafast laser systems, while maintaining the high performance characteristics that are expected by the photonics industry has allowed us to develop a system that can be acquired at a low cost of ownership.

-The Chromacity Spark X is machined from a single block of high-grade aluminum and designed specifically to deliver output with an outstanding level of reliability and without the need for water cooling.
+The Chromacity Spark X is machined from a single block of high-grade aluminium and designed specifically to deliver output with an outstanding level of reliability and without the need for water cooling.

 An intuitive web-based user-interface allows for easy control of the Spark X. This relaxes the constraints of having to be near the laser system to use it.